dhylands/1BITSY/README.md

 ```

 The get the device in DFU mode, you can short the "BOOT DFU" pads on the back
 of the board while plugging it to USB.
+If the sample image is still included on
+the 1BitSy, the you can also enter DFU mode by pressing the pushbutton while
+plugging it into USB.

 Once in DFU mode, you should be able to use the ```dfu-util --list``` command and see
 something like this: